 This is a 1 to 3 years residence/work permit for highly skilled workers.
-To be eligible, you must have a diploma/degree attesting to 3 years of higher education OR 5 years’ professional experience in a specific field AS WELL AS a work contract for at least 1 year AND earn a monthly salary of at least 1.5 times the French average gross annual salary (around EUR 2,105/month).
-You must work in the field for which you were admitted to the scheme for 2 years; afterwards you can take on any highly qualified work.
+To be eligible, you must have a diploma/degree attesting 3 years of higher education OR 5 years’ professional experience in a specific field AS WELL AS a work contract for at least 1 year AND earn a monthly salary of at least 1.5 times the French average gross annual salary (around EUR 2,105/month).
+You must work in the field for which you were admitted to the scheme for 2 years; afterwards you can take any highly qualified work.

 After 18 months in France, you can work in other EU countries.
 After 5 years, you’re eligible for the renewable, 10-year, long-term EC residence card.
-Family members can get a private and family life residence permit, allowing them to work and after 5 years, they too are eligible for the long-term EC resident card.
+Family members can get a private and family life residence permit, allowing them to work and after 5 years, they are eligible for the long-term EC resident card.

 - Employees on assignment (or ‘expatriate employees’) or “ICT permit”:

 The spouse can join you on this permit but is NOT allowed to work until he/she has been in France for 6 months and has been granted a vie privée et familiale permit.
-However, if the man applicant is a senior manager, then there is a version of the permit that allows for the spouse to work.
+However, if the man applicant is a senior manager, then there is a version of the permit that allows the spouse to work.
 ICT permits are now processed directly in the French Consulates abroad.